 How Medical Alert Systems Work

-A medical alert system operates either via landline connection or a cellular connection (head to our best cellular medical alert devices list for more info).
+Systems operate either via landline connection or a cellular connection.
 Most companies that sell medical alert systems offer one or more of three types of systems: in-home, mobile, and hybrid.
 Of course, smartwatch alert systems are hybrid; they can be used at home and on-the-go, and they are powered via a cellular signal (no landline required).

 The Smart Hub, or base unit, from Aloe Care Health’s At-Home System